Math Placement Assessment

 No, Loyola's MPA is specifically designed to place students into a Loyola University Chicago math course, or appropriate course requiring math pre-requisites.

 Certainly.
 However, if you are attempting to take the test a year or more after you were admitted as a student to Loyola, your eligibility may have run out.
 Just contact the Placement Assessment team at the Hub at firstname.lastname@example.org or (773) 508-7700 and we can update your eligibility.

 Check out our overview page for login information.

 If you experience a system failure or other technical problem while taking the MPA, e-mail email@example.com, explaining the nature of the problem.
 If you are not able to use the internet for email, then contact the Placement Assessment Team at the Hub at (773) 508-7700 to report the problem.
 You should expect a response within 24–48 hours.

 See our retake information Page.

-If your AP scores will not be available by your Discover Loyola Orientation, we strongly recommend you take the Math Placement Assessment by your placement assessment deadline; otherwise, you will not be able to register for the math class of choice during orientation.
+If your AP scores will not be available by your New Student Orientation, we strongly recommend you take the Math Placement Assessment by your placement assessment deadline; otherwise, you will not be able to register for math courses or other courses requiring math placement during orientation.

 There is no fee to take this test the first time.
-If a student wishes to repeat the test a second time, a fee of $10 will be charged.
-Students will not be permitted to take the test a 3rd time unless they have extraordinary circumstances.
+If you wish to repeat the test a second time, a fee of $10 will be charged.
+You will not be permitted to take the test a 3rd time unless they have extraordinary circumstances.

 Possibly.
 Some courses require certain levels of math before you can take them.
 To find the prerequisites for a course, use the class search or course catalog features in LOCUS (if you don’t have a login you can sign in as a guest) and look at the course descriptions.